 The Company's Compensation Committee has primary responsibility for the design and implementation of the Company's executive compensation program.
 The Committee directly determines the compensation for the Company's principal executive officers.
-The Committee receives recommendations from the Chief Executive Officer regarding the compensation of the President, the Chief Operating Officer, the Chief Financial Officer and the Chief Legal and Governance Officer.
+The Committee receives recommendations from the Chief Executive Officer regarding the compensation of the President, the Chief Financial Officer, the Chief Legal and Governance Officer and the Executive Vice President-Commodities.
 The Committee also supervises and reviews the compensation for the Company's other executive officers.
 The salaries for those officers are currently determined by one or more of the Company's principal executive officers.
 To date, the Compensation Committee has not utilized the services of any compensation consultants, and has no current plans to utilize consultants in the future.

 The Compensation Committee has considered the results of the most recent shareholder advisory vote on executive compensation required by Section 14A of the Exchange Act in determining the Company's compensation policies and decisions.
 In this regard, at the Company's 2011 annual meeting, the shareholders voted on a non-binding resolution to approve the compensation awarded by the Company to the Company's named executive officers ("say-on-pay") as described in the Compensation Discussion & Analysis ("CD&A"), tabular disclosures, and other narrative executive compensation disclosures in the proxy statement for the 2011 annual meeting.
 At the 2011 annual meeting, approximately 91% of the votes on the say on pay proposal were voted in favor of the proposal.
 Based on this result, the Compensation Committee has concluded that the Company's shareholders generally support the principal elements of the compensation program adopted by the Compensation Committee.
-The Committee has relied in part on that conclusion in continuing the principle elements of the compensation program in 2012.
+The Committee has relied in part on that conclusion in continuing the principle elements of the compensation program in 2013.

-At the 2011 annual meeting, the shareholders voted on a non-binding resolution to determine whether the advisory shareholder vote on sayon-pay should occur every one, two or three years ("say-on-frequency").
+At the 2011 annual meeting, the shareholders voted on a nonbinding resolution to determine whether the advisory shareholder vote on say-on-pay should occur every one, two or three years ("say-on-frequency").
 Approximately 74% of the votes on the say on frequency proposal voted in favor of a vote every three years.
-The Company will therefore hold its next vote on the say on pay proposal at its 2014 annual meeting.
+The Company is holding its next vote on the say on pay proposal at this year's annual meeting.

-For the 2012 fiscal year, the five principal executive officers were Sean M. O'Connor, who served as the Chief Executive Officer, Paul G. Anderson, who served as the President, Scott J. Branch, who served as the Chief Operating Officer, William J. Dunaway, who served as the Chief Financial Officer, and Brian T. Sephton, who served as the Chief Legal and Governance Officer.
+For the 2013 fiscal year, the five principal executive officers were Sean M. O'Connor, who served as the Chief Executive Officer, Scott J. Branch, who served as the Chief Operating Officer through April 2013 and as President thereafter, William J. Dunaway, who served as the Chief Financial Officer, Brian T. Sephton, who served as the Chief Legal and Governance Officer, and Peter J. Nessler, Jr., who served as Executive Vice President-Commodities.

-The Company's executive compensation program has been designed to reflect the Company's vital need to attract and retain executives with specific skills and experience in the various businesses operated by the Company.
+The Company designed its executive compensation program to reflect its vital need to attract and retain executives with specific skills and experience in the various businesses operated by the Company.
 In this regard, the success of these businesses is directly dependent on the ability of the Company's executives to generate operating income with an appropriate level of risk.
 The Company competes with larger and better capitalized companies for individuals with the required skills and experience.
 As a result, the Company must have a compensation program which provides its executives with a competitive level of compensation relative to the compensation available from the Company's competitors.